Invest2Innovate

 Our Pakistan Startup Ecosystem Report (PSER), published last year, explored the challenges and solutions in detail.
 Some of the reasons most cited by decision-makers are:

-• Homophily in Networking - Evidence suggests that 80% of VCs’ deal flow comes through referrals.
+Evidence suggests that 80% of VCs’ deal flow comes through referrals.
 But gaining access to the VC network, dominated by men, is often challenging for female founders and those from disadvantaged backgrounds.
 Not having a warm intro can be the difference between success and failure.

-• Acknowledge - The first step towards addressing the gender funding gap is acknowledging its existence.
+The first step towards addressing the gender funding gap is acknowledging its existence.
 The intention is not to compel investors to favor female-led startups or alter their investment thesis, but rather to prevent perpetuating bias.

-• Sourcing Deal Flow - Partnering with Ecosystem Support Organizations (ESOs) can diversify VCs' and Angels' referral sources and identify potential female-founded startups for their pipeline.
+Partnering with Ecosystem Support Organizations (ESOs) can diversify VCs’ and Angels’ referral sources and identify potential female-founded startups for their pipeline.
 This can also provide timely feedback to ESOs and improve the quality of leads.
 Further, to avoid the pitfalls of like-minded networking and to attract quality leads outside their network, VCs and Angels can advertise their office hours and showcase their investment thesis and portfolio on public profiles.

 What can you do as a VC/Angel to address this subtle but significant bias?

-• Reflect on biases: Investors should reflect on past investments to identify patterns or biases that may have influenced their choices.
+• Reflect on Biases: Investors should reflect on past investments to identify patterns or biases that may have influenced their choices.

-• Ask balanced questions: Ask balanced questions that highlight both the potential risks and opportunities of a startup to avoid gender stereotypes.
+• Ask Balanced Questions: Ask balanced questions that highlight both the potential risks and opportunities of a startup to avoid gender stereotypes.

-• Provide feedback: Beware of the language used by female founders during their pitch and encourage them to emphasize the potential gains of their business.
+• Provide Feedback: Beware of the language used by female founders during their pitch and encourage them to emphasize the potential gains of their business.

-• VC Team - Consider incorporating diversity at all levels of the investment team, including junior staff responsible for sourcing and screening deals, as well as senior members of the investment committee who make final investment decisions.
+Consider incorporating diversity at all levels of the investment team, including junior staff responsible for sourcing and screening deals, as well as senior members of the investment committee who make final investment decisions.
 Provide gender sensitivity training and learning sessions on biases to help team members recognize and address their own biases.
 In cases where immediate team diversification may prove challenging, consider volunteering your time to mentor and guide female professionals and founders interested in entering the field, as this can also contribute to the larger narrative of addressing gender bias in venture capital.

-• Broadening the definition of an “ideal founder” - To broaden the definition of an "ideal founder" build an internal founder checklist during the screening process.
-This checklist should not be a simple tick-in-a-box exercise but rather a brainstorming session and workshop where team members discuss and share their views on what makes an "ideal founder."
+To broaden the definition of an “ideal founder” build an internal founder checklist during the screening process.
+This checklist should not be a simple tick-in-a-box exercise but rather a brainstorming session and workshop where team members discuss and share their views on what makes an “ideal founder.”
 This can help minimize individual biases and ensure investment decisions are based on a diverse and inclusive perspective.
 The checklist could include items such as coachability, industry experience, startup experience, technical skills, leadership, complementarity, passion and hunger, and diversity of perspectives.
 By using this checklist, all founding teams, regardless of gender, can be evaluated consistently and fairly.

-• Don’t be afraid to ask for money: Female founders often hesitate to raise funds, opting to bootstrap or use other funding sources.
+Female founders often hesitate to raise funds, opting to bootstrap or use other funding sources.
 Reevaluate your company needs and seek mentor support when going through startup valuation and generating your ASK.

-• Diversify your network: Show up and introduce yourself, and don’t be afraid to drop a LinkedIn message.
+Show up and introduce yourself, and don’t be afraid to drop a LinkedIn message.

 We at Invest2Innovate are committed to actively working toward the change that we wish to see in the ecosystem.
 We are always open to feedback and suggestions.
 If you have any meaningful comments or feedback, feel free to drop us an email.